7 Tall NBA Players Who Had Relatively Short Parents

 No other sport in the world has height play such a crucial role in your overall success like basketball.
 With the average height of NBA players being 6'7", there is huge pressure on prospective players to meet certain height requirements.
 You can be easily overlooked if you are under 6'2".
-This can be tough on young players with parents who are below 6 feet in height since how tall you are is largely dependent on genetics.
+Most college scouts overlooked two-time league MVP, Steph Curry, largely due to his slight build and small frame.
+As a high school senior, Steph was only 6-foot tall and rail-thin.
+This can be tough on young players with parents who are below six feet in height since how tall you are is largely dependent on genetics.

 Even though there have been some very short players like Nate Robinson, Muggsy Bogues, and Spud Webb who made it into the NBA, these players possessed athleticism that was out of this world.
-The truth is that the probability of making it into the NBA if you are under 6 feet is very slim.
-Below are 5 NBA players who had relatively short parents (below 5'10") but were still able to make it past 6'2".
+The truth is that the probability of making it into the NBA if you are under six feet is very slim.
+Below are seven NBA players who had relatively short parents (no taller than 5'10") but were still able to make it past 6'2".
 There is no doubt that these players' careers would have been different had they not grown as tall as they did.

 1) Michael Jordan

-At his high school, he played basketball, football, and baseball and had grown to a height of 5'11".
+At his high school, MJ played basketball, football, and baseball.
+He had grown to a height of 5'11".
 This made him taller than his two older brothers.
-He tried out for the varsity basketball team during his sophomore year, but at 5'11" he was deemed too short to play at that level.
+He and his childhood friend, Harvest Leroy Smith, tried out for the lone sophomore opening on the varsity basketball team.
+Smith, who was 6'7", was selected because of his height, while the 5'11" Jordan was sent to the JV basketball team by coach Clifton "Pop" Herring.
 This would serve as the motivation he needed to work harder.
-Michael would later grow to 6'3" the following summer before finally reaching his adult height of 6'6".
+Michael would miraculously grow to 6'3" the following summer before finally beating all expectations to reach his adult height of 6'6".

 Michael had an older cousin who was 6'7" and lived with the family briefly while he was in high school, working on basketball with the younger boys.
-He probably got his height from his cousin's side of the family.
-MJ admits that his toughest opponent to date was his brother, Larry Jordan and that Larry could have gone ahead to be a better player than himself had he grown past 5'8".
+This is proof that there were genes for tallness somewhere in his family line.
+Michael was just very lucky to have inherited those genes.
+Imagine what a gem the game of basketball would have lost had he not.
+MJ admits that his toughest opponent to date was his brother, Larry Jordan.
+He says Larry could have been a better player than himself had he grown past 5'8".